 Her niece Susan was the closest Eloise had to a daughter.
 For many years, twice each week without fail, Susan would pick up Eloise and drive her to the grocery store and other appointments.
 Eloise spent holidays and birthdays with Susan and her family and friends.
 When the time came, Susan moved Eloise to a senior living facility close to Susan’s home, then visited her regularly.
 Eloise relied heavily on Susan over the years and the family is forever grateful for Susan’s love and care for their cherished aunt.

 Eloise was preceded in death by her husband El in 1991.
 Her parents, all siblings, and beloved nephew John Goggin preceded her in death.

 Eloise is survived by many adoring nieces and nephews: Susan Goggin, Sonoma, CA; Mike (Lynn) Holm, Colorado Springs, CO; Debbie (Steve) Hines, Sapulpa, OK; Steve (Rose) Holm, Clearbrook, MN; Becky (Rod) Hansen, Eagle River, AK; Dan (Diane) Holm, Desoto, TX; Bob Christianson, Crystal, MN; Ron (Christine) Christianson, Bartlett, IL; Paul (Lillian) Olson, Conowingo, MD; Elizabeth (Woody) Bryant, Highlands Ranch, CO; and many great nieces and nephews.

 If you would like to make a donation in Eloise’s honor, please consider https://www.guidingeyes.org/ or your local humane society.

 Details compiled by nieces Susan Goggin and Becky Hansen, with obituary lovingly written by great niece Shareen Crosby.

-To plant a tree in memory of Eloise F. Rosendahl, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Eloise F. Rosendahl, please visit our floral store.